foxkit-js/eslint-config-foxkit/README.md

 - Upgrade to at least `eslint@8.40.0`
 - Install `eslint-plugin-no-await-in-promise` or auto-install peerDeps
-- Convert your `.eslintrc.js` to a [Flat Config] using strict rulesets enabled (these were previously the default)
+- Switch from extending `"foxkit"` to `"foxkit/strict"`
+- Add `"plugin:react/jsx-runtime"` if needed
-- ignore paths are no longer set by default, add your own in a config object containing the "ignores" key (array of paths to ignore).
-Example: `{ ignores: ["dist/**"] }`
+- ignore paths are no longer set by default, add your own in a configuration or `.eslintignore` file
-- See Section above about VSCode extension settings
-- Don't forget to add the config for [prettier] as the final element of your config array

 [Flat Config]: (https://eslint.org/docs/latest/use/configure/configuration-files-new)
 [typescript-eslint]: (https://typescript-eslint.io/)